tracim/tracim/README.md

 - password: `admin@admin.admin`

 <!-- We have to update Docker documentation according to this one -->
-For advanced docker-based usage, look at the full [Tracim Docker documentation](./tools_docker/)
+For advanced docker-based usage, look at the full [Tracim installation's documentation](./docs/administration/installation/)

 ## Testing Tracim